-Give your body a boost and jumpstart your day with immune-boosting vitamins and minerals with these Lemon Ginger Turmeric Shots.
+Give your body a boost and start your day with immune-boosting vitamins and minerals with these Lemon Ginger Turmeric Shots.

-I’ve been starting my days off with some homemade ginger turmeric lemon shots to help boost my immune system.
-I didn’t have fresh ingredients, which of course is better, but I made do with some dry ground turmeric and ginger and it came out just as delicious.
+I've been starting my morning routine off with some lemon ginger turmeric lemon shots to help boost my immune system.
+It can be made with fresh ingredients however out of convenience, I made do with some powdered turmeric and ground ginger and it came out just as delicious.

 Equipment You'll Need